-I finally figured out that the film is intentionally confusing because it’s more about how our perceptions affect reality than what the movie’s narrative leads us to think.
+I finally figured out, or at least, my best guess is that the film is intentionally confusing because it’s more about how our perceptions affect reality than what the movie’s narrative leads us to think.
 It’s not so much about figuring out what’s real and what’s a dream; it’s about the idea of shaping the reality you want.
 That is the message of this movie that our perceptions play a role in the bargain that we enter into with life.
 That the reality we choose and what we perceive as reality helps give it validity.
 Thousands of years ago Zen masters were observant enough to realize the fundamental structure of the universe was what we refer to as composed of atoms; that we see as solid is in fact not.
 The point of what I am trying to say is reality is fluid to a degree, and that I think is the point of this film; that reality is what you make it.

-This movie gets a lot of its appeal from closely resembling a slick and stylish fast paced thrilling crime caper movie, and in fact, it is one.
+This movie gets a lot of its appeal from closely resembling a slick and stylish, fast-paced, thrilling crime caper movie, and in fact, it is one.
 That resemblance begins to blur just like the line between what’s real and what’s a dream does when the story becomes a surreal puzzle without a clue regarding which is which.

 As the film progresses, it becomes more complex and challenges the viewer’s sense of what’s part of the dream and what isn’t.
 It’s a real puzzler and a roller coaster ride of scenarios as fluid as well, – a dream.

 Cobb tries to plant a new idea in a man’s brain; stealing thoughts is simple, but adding one is a risky operation involving a dream within a dream within a dream.
-Even as you tick off the film’s overload of references, though—a Matrix here, James Bond or a classic heist film there—the amazing effects and Cobb’s quest carry you along to the movie’s conclusion while leaving you questioning the film’s happy ending for Cobb.
+Even as you tick off the film’s overload of references—a Matrix here, James Bond or a classic heist film there—the fantastic effects and Cobb’s quest carry you along to the movie’s conclusion while leaving you questioning the film’s happy ending for Cobb.
 Is it real or not?
 Inception is a smart, stylish film that challenges the viewer to pay attention and think about its succession of events or watch it again and again until the top stops spinning.